 It's not about the specific vision e.g. you could try to build the next big thing for a billion users (expect to work 100h-weeks for years) or just a lifestyle business (making enough to live, but otherwise invest your time in other things e.g. playing guitar), but it's about decision-making and living with the consequences.
 If you don't like a life where you have to work 100 hours per week, maybe you should build a business that supports the lifestyle that you want to live with.
 It's more about your life goals and vision than anything else.

 If you try to be someone you don't want to be, you'll regret it in the long term.
 So try to assess what you want in life and build your business accordingly.
 Don't be a victim of the sunken cost fallacy.
 Although this sounds trivial, this is a mistake many people make, especially when money gets into the equation.

 do proper project management

 Always ask yourself why, then analyze how and then think about possible failures to avoid them (this is a tip by Charlie Munger).
-Use different mental models to assess your behaviour, the current situation and your strategy.
-Integrity, communication, problem-solving skills and perseverance are extremely important to lead (and also to have a good life).
-When people get emotional don't automatically respond emotional — analyze their circumstances and their expectations and be a helping hand for them instead of handing out emotional responses.
+Use different mental models to assess your behavior, the current situation, and your strategy.
+Integrity, communication, problem-solving skills, and perseverance are extremely important to lead (and also to have a good life).
+When people get emotional don't automatically respond emotionally — analyze their circumstances and their expectations and be a helping hand for them instead of handing out emotional responses.

-In my opinion, building a business is 90% understanding and learning about yourself, your weaknesses and strengths, others and your customers.
-10% is numbers, logics, developing software (or whatever you do) and other things that are very mechanical.
-Mastering yourself and understanding the human nature enables you to be a great leader.
+In my opinion, building a business is 90% understanding and learning about yourself, your weaknesses and strengths, others, and your customers.
+10% is numbers, logics, developing software (or whatever you do), and other things that are very mechanical.
+Mastering yourself and understanding human nature enables you to be a great leader.
 I don't think that I have all the required qualities yet, but I strive to overcome my weaknesses.